tsgates/arch-wiki-markdown/wiki/Very_Secure_FTP_Daemon.md

 Troubleshooting
 ---------------

+> vsftpd: no connection (Error 500) with recent kernels (3.5 and newer) and .service

+add this to your /etc/vsftpd.conf

+    seccomp_sandbox=NO

 > vsftpd: refusing to run with writable root inside chroot()

 As of vsftpd 2.3.5, the chroot directory that users are locked to must not be writable.
 This is in order to prevent a security vulnerabilty.

-To do this:
+The safe way to allow upload is to keep chroot enabled, and configure your FTP directories.

+    local_root=/srv/ftp/user

+    # mkdir -p /srv/ftp/user/upload
+    #
+    # chmod 550 /srv/ftp/user
-    # chmod a-w /home/user
+    # chmod 750 /srv/ftp/user/upload

+ If you must:

-Workaround: You can put this into your /etc/vsftpd.conf to workaround this security enhancement (since vsftpd 3.0.0; from Fixing 500 OOPS:
-vsftpd: refusing to run with writable root inside chroot ()):
+You can put this into your /etc/vsftpd.conf to workaround this security enhancement (since vsftpd 3.0.0; from Fixing 500 OOPS: vsftpd: refusing to run with writable root inside chroot ()):

     allow_writeable_chroot=YES